Almost every film in cinemas this week, reviewed and rated

 MICHAEL INSIDE ★★★★

 Directed by Frank Berry.
 Starring Dafhyd Flynn, Moe Dunford, Lalor Roddy, Robbie Walsh, Steve Blount, Hazel Doupe.
-15A cert, QFT, Belfast; Light House, Dublin, 96 min
+15A cert, QFT, Belfast, 96 min

 Flynn is terrific as a young Dubliner who gets cast on the slippery slope when he’s banged up for a minor offense.
 Dunford is charismatic as the bully on the yard.
 Berry’s follow up to I Used to Live Here is technically assured: enveloping score by Daragh O’Toole; oily, claustrophobic camerawork from Tom Comerford; an astonishing lead performance by Flynn.
 But it the generous humanism underlying the documentary realism that really sets it apart.
 DC